openvinotoolkit/model_server/demos/image_classification/cpp/README.md

 # Image Classification Demo (C++) {#ovms_demo_image_classification_cpp}

 This demo provides 2 clients:
-- _classification_client_sync_ - simple client using synchronous gRPC API, testing accurracy of classification models
+- _classification_client_sync_ - simple client using synchronous gRPC API, testing accuracy of classification models
-- _classification_client_async_benchmark_ - client using asynchronous gRPC API, testing accurracy and performance with real image data
+- _classification_client_async_benchmark_ - client using asynchronous gRPC API, testing accuracy and performance with real image data

 To build the clients, run `make` command in this directory.
 It will build docker image named `ovms_cpp_image_classification` with all dependencies.
-The example clients image also contains test images required for accurracy measurements.
+The example clients image also contains test images required for accuracy measurements.
 It is also possible to use custom images.
 ```bash
 git clone https://github.com/openvinotoolkit/model_server.git
 cd model_server/demos/image_classification/cpp